Europe South ATLAS of Plucked Instruments

 qiftelia

-The folk lute of Albania is similar to the Turkish (small) cura saz.
+The folk lute of Albania is quite similar to the Turkish (small) cura saz.
 The name qiftelia (officially written çiftelia, and sometimes cifteli) means "two strings" in Albanian.

 The 2 metal strings run over a small metal bridge (screwed to the soundboard) to a small metal stringholder at the edge of the body.